Louis XVII: Biography

 The family lived a secluded life, and Marie Antoinette dedicated most of her time to her two children under the daily surveillance of the national guards who kept her hands behind her back and searched everybody from the Queen to the children to see if any letters were smuggled to the prisoner.
 In 1790, the queen adopted a foster sibling for him, "Zoë" Jeanne Louise Victoire, as a playmate.
-On 21 June 1791, the family tried to escape in what is known as the Flight to Varennes, but the attempt failed.
+On 21 June 1791, the family tried to escape in what is known as the Flight to Varennes, during which Louis-Charles was disguised as a girl, but the attempt failed.
 After the family was recognized, they were brought back to Paris.
-When the Tuileries Palace was stormed by an armed mob on 10 August 1792, the royal family sought refuge at the Legislative Assembly.
+The blinds on their carriage were drawn back at the orders of a following crowd, exposing them all to the suffocating heat and dust.
+After killing a man who saluted the king, the mob taunted the family with his hat and clothing.
+On the second night of their journey home, the family was forced to walk through the unpredictable mob to reach their accommodation, many of whom openly threatened to kill them.
+As they arrived back at the palace, somebody attempted to attack Marie Antoinette, so Louis-Charles was snatched from her and whisked to safety by officials.
+That night, the young boy was awoken by nightmares of being eaten alive by wolves.